panda3d/panda3d-docs/programming/physics/bullet/debug-renderer.rst

 These objects are part of the Panda3D scene graph.
 But they are not visible.
 In order to be able to actually see a rigid body we had to reparent a visible geometry below the rigid body node.
-This is fine, since we (1) can control the way an object looks like, by choosing whatever visible geoemtry we want, and (2) we can create invisible objects too, by not reparenting any geometry below a rigid body.
+This is fine, since we (1) can control the way an object looks like, by choosing whatever visible geometry we want, and (2) we can create invisible objects too, by not reparenting any geometry below a rigid body.